-HCC produces FTL media drivers for the following NAND devices:
+HCC produces NAND flash drivers for the following devices:

 |GigaDevice SPI Flash||GD5F1GQ4xxYIG and GD5F2GQ4xxYIG Serial Peripheral Interface (SPI) flash from GigaDevice Semiconductor Inc.|